dowjohn/android-breweryFinder/README.md

 ### Setup:
   1. Install Android studio 2.1.2
   2. Download repository from github @ https://github.com/dowjohn/android-independent-project
+  3. Generate from BreweryDB an API key and place in gradle.properties file
+  4. A google-services.json file is necessary to run app in android studio
-  3. Run app in android studio
+  5. Run app in android studio

+### OR download APK and install from google drive: IN PROGRESS

 ### Author: John Dow